-Up until August 2018, the EUMETCast Africa system continued to be an extension of EUMETCast Europe and thus its end-to-end system availability has been calculated taking into account the availability of both systems.
-As of August 2018, EUMETCast Africa has been migrated to DVB-S2 and its availability is now measured independently.
+Up until August 2018, the EUMETCast Africa system continued to be an extension of EUMETCast Europe and thus its end-to-end system availability has been calculated taking into account availability of both systems.
+EUMETCast Africa was migrated to DVB-S2 in August 2018.
+Its availability is charted from the start of trials in May 2018.

-- 2-3 Aug 2017: 21/4-hour service provider outage caused by a hardware failure. - 4 April 2018: ~21⁄2-hour interference on transponder 1 corrupted EUMETCast basic and highvolume services (Operational Incident 80 - see slide 8).
+4 April 2018:

+~21⁄2-hour interference on transponder 1 corrupted EUMETCast basic and high-volume services (Operational Incident 80)